-I would like to take this opportunity to officially welcome you to Wayne School of Engineering (WSE) for the 2021-2022 school year.
-After the past year and a half, we are very excited about returning to school under more normal conditions, and we are excited to usher in another group of wonderful young people from across our county.
+I would like to take this opportunity to officially welcome you to Wayne School of Engineering (WSE) for the 2022-2023 school year.
+We are very excited about returning to school under more normal conditions, and we are excited to usher in another group of wonderful young people from across our county.